 Save Rosehill

-If you haven’t already signed the petition please do so.
+If you haven’t already signed the petition to remove Peter McGauran as a Director, please do so.

 If you have, please share it with other members who care about the future of racing.